 DITA Open Toolkit Project Management

 The DITA Open Toolkit Project Management Guidelines are designed to provide information about how the project is managed.
-These guidelines are geared to an audience that needs information about how to participate in the development of the DITA-OT.
+These guidelines are geared to an audience that needs information about how to participate in the development of DITA Open Toolkit (DITA-OT).

 The project is managed similarly to commercial software-development projects; it uses requirements gathering, plan validation with stakeholders and contributors, scheduled activities, tests, reviews, and builds.
 Quality is strongly emphasized.